Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Simulation-First DevCore locomotion mastered in 2–3 weeks (vs. 5–6 months traditional)

-Pilot PartnersBMW Group (Leipzig), Schaeffler Group, Pilatus Aircraft
+Enterprise PartnersBMW Group (Leipzig), Schaeffler Group (1,000 units by 2032), Pilatus Aircraft

 PriceNot publicly disclosed

-AvailabilityEnterprise pilot deployments only; no public sales
+AvailabilityEnterprise deployments only; no public sales

 RevealedJune 17, 2025 (Hexagon LIVE Global)